Weight Loss Surgery Institute — FAQs

 1325 E. Church Street

 Santa Maria, CA 93454

-The Weight Loss Institute of the Central Coast is located inside Mission Hope Cancer Center.
+The Weight Loss Institute is located inside Mission Hope Cancer Center.